SMSPIRITUALITY—MEDIA

 The institutional form

-The tulku — Tibetan sprul sku, literally emanation body, the Tibetan calque on the Sanskrit nirmāṇakāya — is the institutional category under which the four Vajrayāna schools of Tibetan Buddhism identify, recognise and train the recognised reincarnations of their previous lineage holders.
-The doctrine is older than the institution: the *trikāya* schema the developed Mahāyāna inherited from the fourth-century Yogācāra literature treats every appearance of an awakened being in ordinary embodied existence as one mode of buddhahood among three — the *dharmakāya* (the absolute aspect), the *sambhogakāya* (the visionary aspect available in meditative experience), and the *nirmāṇakāya* (the historically embodied aspect).
-The institutional move the Tibetan tradition made — and the one the surrounding Mahāyāna traditions did not make in the same form — was to take the nirmāṇakāya category and apply it as an ongoing lineage technology rather than as a one-time historical event reserved for the figure of the historical Buddha.
+The doctrine underlying the tulku is older than the institution.
+The *trikāya* schema, which the Mahāyāna inherited from fourth-century Yogācāra literature, treats every appearance of an awakened being in embodied existence as one mode of buddhahood among three: the *dharmakāya* (the absolute aspect), the *sambhogakāya* (the visionary aspect available in meditation), and the *nirmāṇakāya* (the historically embodied aspect).
+What the Tibetan tradition did differently was to take the nirmāṇakāya category and apply it as an ongoing lineage mechanism rather than a one-time event reserved for the historical Buddha.
 The Kagyu school inaugurated the system in the late twelfth century with the recognition of the second Karmapa, Karma Pakshi, as the continued nirmāṇakāya of the first Karmapa, Düsum Khyenpa, who had died in 1193.
-The Nyingma, Sakya and Geluk schools developed parallel recognition procedures across the following four centuries, and the system has operated continuously into the present day.
+The Nyingma, Sakya, and Geluk schools developed parallel recognition procedures across the following four centuries, and the system has operated continuously to the present day.

 Recognition procedures and the lineage signal